GruPa180276/cardstorage-software/README.md

-# collaborators
+# Documentation Branch
-- Zoechmann Benedikt
-- Mayrhofer Johannes
-- Grubauer Patrick
+- Is used store the whole documentation and protocol stuff from ZoecBe.